Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Bidirectional typing, normal forms and the subformula property

 For a type theorist, this might seem a bit mysterious.
 Cut elimination, by the Curry-Howard correspondence, is well-known to coincide with reduction of terms viewed as proof witnesses.
 However, what does the subformula property amount to?
 This is much less known, but it can be very helpfully linked to \emph{bidirectional typing}.

-Bidirectional typing, which originates from the implementation of type-checking algorithms \cite{Coquand1996,Pierce2000}, typing is decomposed into the mutually defined \emph{inference} and \emph{checking} judgments.
+In bidirectional typing, which originates from the implementation of type-checking algorithms \cite{Coquand1996,Pierce2000}, typing is decomposed into the mutually defined \emph{inference} and \emph{checking} judgments.
 The operational intuition is that in inference the type is an output, \footnote{\textit{I.e.} the question is ``What is the type of this term?''.} while in checking it is an input. \footnote{And the question is ``Does this term have this type?''.} This attention to the flow of information is, in a sense, what the subformula property also intends to capture: in both cases, the intuition is that type information always comes from somewhere and is never invented.

 With this view it is perhaps less surprising that bidirectional typing can be used to capture normal forms, since these correspond to cut-free proofs which have a good subformula property.
-This is, however, a remark with powerful consequences: because bidirectional type systems have a nice, inductive structure, they give a good basis on which to build clean proofs of theorems that rely on the subformula property, such as interpolation.
+This remark, however, has powerful consequences: because bidirectional type systems have a nice, inductive structure, they give a good basis on which to build clean proofs of theorems that rely on the subformula property, such as interpolation.
 The remainder of this article is dedicated to delivering that idea: the rest of this section sets up the bidirectional characterisation of normal forms, while \cref{sec:interpolation} derives the interpolation result.